acemod/ACE3/wiki/feature/advanced-ballistics.md

 `ace_ballistics`, `ace_weather`, `ace_modules`

 ## 4. Addon Configs:
-Reference https://github.com/acemod/ACE3/blob/master/extras/CfgAmmoReference.hpp which should have many examples of bullets.
+Reference https://github.com/acemod/ACE3/blob/master/extras/CfgAmmoReference.hpp for examples of bullets with correct configs.
 It is probably best to modify an example that's close to the bullet you are trying to add.

 <div class="panel callout">